anitab-org/mentorship-flutter/README.md

 **What works?**
 - Login and Registration
 - Home page
-- Profile page (without edit)
+- Profile page
 - Members page

 **What is missing?**
-- Edit profile functionality
 - Relation page
 - Requests page
+- Changing password

 **What requires improvements**?
 - Part responsible for communicating with API.
 Auto-serialization and deserialization would